rmotani/paleomass/Install.md

 -Source package is available [here.](./paleomass_0.9.7.0000.tar.gz)

 In RStudio, open the package installtion dialog.
 In the top pulldown menu named "Install from" choose "Package Archive File".
+Make sure to install dependencies.

+If dependencies are not installed automatically, make sure to have the following packages:
+- imager
+- locfit
+- Morpho
+- plot3D (note the captial D)
+- rgl
+- Rvcg

 ## Option 2.
 Not available yet.
 Once the repository is public, try: